daiki-kadowaki/judgment-transparency-principle/JTP.md

 This principle does not prohibit abstraction, automation, prediction, or latency compensation.

-This principle requires only that when a judgment materially affects the user’s outcome, the existence and nature of that judgment are perceivable to the user.
+This principle requires only that when a judgment materially affects the user's outcome, the existence and nature of that judgment are perceivable to the user.

 A system that enforces outcomes while concealing the operative judgment violates this principle, regardless of intent, optimization goals, or user benefit claims.